esphome/esphome-docs/components/display/waveshare_epaper.rst

   - ``7.50in-bV3`` - display with the '(V3)' sticker on the back, B/W rendering only
   - ``7.50in-bc`` - display with version sticker '(C)' on the back, B/W rendering only
   - ``7.50inV2`` - Can't use with an ESP8266 as it runs out of RAM
-  - ``7.50inV2fixed`` - only turns on the display when it is being refreshed, which significantly extends the lifetime of the display.
   - ``7.50inV2alt`` (alternative version to the above ``7.50inV2``)
   - ``7.50in-hd-b`` - Can't use with an ESP8266 as it runs out of RAM
   - ``gdey029t94`` - GooDisplay GDEY029T94, as used on the AdaFruit MagTag